Perlin (PERL) Price Down 4.4% Over Last Week

-Perlin (CURRENCY:PERL) traded down 18.6% against the U.S. dollar during the 24-hour period ending at 18:00 PM E.T. on October 10th.
-Perlin has a total market capitalization of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last day.
-Over the last seven days, Perlin has traded down 4.4% against the U.S. dollar.
-One Perlin coin can currently be bought for approximately $0.0671 or 0.00000206 BTC on major exchanges.
+Perlin (CURRENCY:PERL) traded down 18.6% against the dollar during the twenty-four hour period ending at 16:00 PM E.T. on October 11th.
+One Perlin coin can now be bought for about $0.0671 or 0.00000206 BTC on popular exchanges.
+Over the last week, Perlin has traded down 4.4% against the dollar.
+Perlin has a total market cap of $32.92 million and $15.30 million worth of Perlin was traded on exchanges in the last 24 hours.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.